-- Health insurance when their insurance ceases and how to make a claim if they have not claimed for a health issue that arose while in Australia - Transport arrangements the arrangements You have made for getting Seasonal Workers back home - · Resolving unpaid fines and the consequences of not paying these - Mobile phones such as keeping their SIM and phone number if they intend to return, and any costs they may need to pay - Visa matters Seasonal Workers may be granted a multi-year visa, where You have offered them a seasonal work placement for consecutive seasons, subject to labour market testing.
+- Health insurance when their insurance ceases and how to make a claim if they have not claimed for a health issue that arose while in Australia - Transport arrangements the arrangements You have made for getting Seasonal Workers back home - Resolving unpaid fines and the consequences of not paying these - Mobile phones such as keeping their SIM and phone number if they intend to return, and any costs they may need to pay - Visa matters Seasonal Workers may be granted a multi-year visa, where You have offered them a seasonal work placement for consecutive seasons, subject to labour market testing.
 If You decide not to have a Seasonal Worker on a multi-year visa return for a subsequent season, You must inform Home Affairs as part of your TAS obligations.
 If a Seasonal Worker on a multi-year visa returns to Australia outside of their seasonal work placement, they will be in breach of their visa conditions and their visa may be cancelled.
-If Seasonal Workers apply for and are granted another type of visa to enter Australia, such as a visitor visa, this will cease their Seasonal Worker visa; and - Arrangements for returning next season (if applicable) including advising them to keep and bring back with them any work wear they bought.
+If Seasonal Workers apply for and are granted another type of visa, such as a visitor visa or PALM visa to participate in the PLS, this will cease their mutli-year PALM scheme seasonal visa; and - Arrangements for returning next season (if applicable) including advising them to keep and bring back with them any work wear they bought.
 However, You must not promise work for future seasons as You must demonstrate Your labour needs for each recruitment.